Alainel27/Alainel27/README.md

 <h3 align="center">Hey, my name is Alan Zaharia and I'm a third year studying BSc(Hons) in Applied Computing focusing on Forensics and Security.</h3>

 <h3>About me</h3>

 - I'm currently studying in SETU Waterford and I just turned 19.
 - I can speak English and Romanian
+Throughout my academic journey, I strive to improve my communication skills and computer prowess for the future that awaits.
+As much as I love computers, I also love space, piano, singing, nature, free diving, skating, snowboarding, gaming, drawing, reading and much more!

 The modules I'm currently studying in my third year include: